siddharthmudgal/FieldWorkforce/Loktra/Readme.md

 ## Instructions to run the program

-Environment Setup (for windows):
 1. Make sure JDK is installed and %JAVA_HOME% is set to it.
 2. Create a folder named “Project” in any directory.
 3. Copy paste the following file in this folder
  * Loktra.jar
 4. Open command prompt to the path “/Project”.
 5. Run below commands to run
  *	“java -jar Loktra.jar 680131659347”
  *	“java -jar Loktra.jar”
 6. Run below commands to run the Unit Test Cases
  *	“java -cp Loktra.jar LoktraTest.ReverseHashProblemTestsRun.java”